-Step 1.
-Search the keyword of the product you are looking for on Alibaba.com
+1) Search the keyword of the product you are looking for on Alibaba

-So what exactly are the keywords you are looking for?
-It’s very simple, if you go to your competitor’s page on Amazon and look at their title, and you reduce that title down to the essential core words that describe what the product is; those are your keywords.
-So you need to extract out all of the extra verbiage and examine the title in its most basic form.
+Go to your competitor’s page on Amazon and look at their title.
+Reduce that title down to the essential core words that describe the product.
+Those are your keywords.
+Just extract out all of the extra verbiage and examine the title in its most basic form.